hillapay/payment/README.md

 The answer to this method returned in OnActivityResult, which is in the otpResult method.

 #### M-VAS (Mobile Value Added Services)
-To use the M-VAS capabilities, you must first log in with OTP ( or added user phone number by VasConfig in init sdk ) and then follow the steps below.
+To use the M-VAS capabilities, you must first log in with OTP (or added user phone number by VasConfig in init SDK) and then follow the steps below.

 #### 1. otpRegister
-If you have added a user's phone number with VasConfig, ignore this step
+Ignore this step If you have added a user's phone number with VasConfig.
 ```sh
  HillaPaySdk.OTP.phoneRegister(activityContext, uid);
 ```